 * A 2002 investigation of Mannatech by the Commerce Commission for alleged pyramid marketing concluded Mannatech was not a pyramid scheme.

 Multiple Personality Disorder (MPD).
 Renamed Dissociative Identity Disorder (DID) in the mid 1990s, apparently after people began to take the mickey out of MPD.
 At the peak of its popularity claims were made that up to 1% of the (American) population suffered from the condition.
 Now that the condition has fallen out of fashion amongst therapists the rate of MPD/DID diagnosis has fallen markedly.
 Apparently MPD/DID is still popular in certain Christian circles because the cause can be attributed to demons which need to be exorcised.
 However, demon possession/oppression is not the same as MPD.
 MPD should also not be confused with schizophrenia.
 MPD was/is very probably simply caused by bad therapy, rather than the claimed severe physical or sexual abuse in early childhood.
 Symptoms are not shown prior to therapy and are not exhibited in children.
 Closely linked to Recovered Memory Syndrome (RMS), both MPD and RMS require the combination of a highly suggestible patient with a bad therapist (who may or may not realise what he or she is doing to the patient).
-Please note that this listing is not a comment on the reality of the symptoms - just how they were caused.
+Please note that this listing is not a comment on the reality of the symptoms (see this reported case, for example) – just how they were caused.
 People with a diagnosis of MPD unquestionably need help.